bankcex/docs/consumer-tutorials/staking-tutorial.md

 # Staking tutorial

-Note: You can only stake BANK which is on BankCEX network.
-Please make sure you have changed into BankCEX network in Metamask while doing any transactions on staking UI.
+Note: You can only stake BANK which is on Bankcoin network.
+Please make sure you have changed into Bankcoin network in Metamask while doing any transactions on staking UI.

-How to Stake BankCEX:
+How to Stake Bankcoin:

 **Step 1:**

 Navigate to staking.bankcexchain.io and login to your wallet through metamask.
-Make sure you are on BankCEX network.
+Make sure you are on Bankcoin network.
 If you are not please follow the instructions [**here**](https://docs.bankcexchain.io/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask).

 ![](../.gitbook/assets/0%20%284%29.png)